Tea4Q/VelvetLadle/TESTING_CHECKLIST.md

 - Focus on real-world usage scenarios
 - Document any bugs or issues found

+## 🧪 Testing Data

+### Sample Recipes for Testing
+- [ ] Add 10+ recipes with a variety of cuisines, ingredient counts, and difficulty levels
+- [ ] Include recipes with long ingredient lists (20+ items)
+- [ ] Include recipes with minimal ingredients (3-5 items)
+- [ ] Add recipes with and without images
+- [ ] Add recipes with special characters and emojis in titles/ingredients
+- [ ] Add recipes with missing optional fields (e.g., no image, no description)
+- [ ] Add recipes with step-by-step images (if supported)

+### Sample URLs for Testing
+- [ ] Use URLs from major recipe sites (AllRecipes, Food Network, NYT Cooking, etc.)
+- [ ] Include valid and invalid URLs
+- [ ] Test with recipe URLs that require scrolling or login
+- [ ] Add duplicate URLs for duplicate handling tests

+### Sample Favorites Data
+- [ ] Favorite a mix of recipes and URLs
+- [ ] Add/remove favorites rapidly to test edge cases
+- [ ] Test favorites with and without internet connection

+### Accessibility & Edge Case Data
+- [ ] Add recipes with very long names and directions
+- [ ] Add recipes with non-English characters
+- [ ] Add recipes with accessibility tags (if supported)

+---

 **Ready to Ship:** ✅ All tests passing, features complete, documentation ready!